PM Modi to boost BJP campaign in Maharashtra with several rallies from November 8-14 - ExBulletin

 BJP leaders said Prime Minister Modi is likely to address 11 rallies between November 8 and 14.

-Maharashtra BJP chief Chandrashekhar Bawankule said PM Modi is expected to address election meetings in Dhule and Nashik on November 8, in Akola and Nanded on November 9, in Chandrapur, Chimur, Solapur and Pune on November 12 and in Sambhajinagar, Navi Mumbai and Mumbai on November 12.
-14.
+Maharashtra BJP chief Chandrashekhar Bawankule told ANI that PM Modi is expected to address election meetings in Dhule and Nashik on November 8, Akola and Nanded on November 9, Chandrapur, Chimur, Solapur and Pune on November 12 and in Sambhajinagar, Navi Mumbai and Mumbai on November 12.
+November 14.

 BJP leaders said Home Minister Amit Shah is expected to address around 22 rallies, Uttar Pradesh Chief Minister Yogi Adityanath at around 22, and State Minister Union Health and BJP leader JP Nadda, around 13.